ssvlabs/SIPs/sips/fork_support.md

 A fork is a non backwards compatible change to the protocol, i.e., change message structs/ types/ functionality.

 Forks are a bit tricky in SSV as there are multiple QBFT instances running with no way of knowing when each ends.
-For a fork to work it needs to:
+For a forks to work they need a clear trigger.
-1) Clear and deterministic trigger
-2) [Consider weak subjectivity](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/weak-subjectivity/) - If an offline node comes to life and starts syncing messages it needs to be able to validate them, pre- and post-fork.

 **Triggering**
 A fork will be triggered by a beacon epoch number as its deterministic and easy to compute independently.
 If epoch E is the trigger epoch then pre-fork are all messages refering epoch < E and post-fork are all messages referring epoch >= E.